Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 with the potential to reduce time and fuel consumption, improve traffic flow, and create a stress-free parking experience for all road users.

-# Project Management

-under the headings of (i) sub-topic 1 (cf. 1.1.0), and (ii) sub-topic 2 (cf. 1.1.1)

-## Weekly Meetings

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## Source code management (SCM)

-## Code Style Guide

-## Collaboration Tools

-### GitHub

-### Microsoft Office Online

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

 # Analysis and Design

 ## Unique Selling Point